What is a general meeting

 • Frequency: Public companies are obligated to hold an AGM at least once a year, usually within five months after the end of the financial year.

-• Who Can Call a Meeting: Any director of a company has the authority to call a meeting.
+• Who can call a meeting: Any director of a company has the authority to call a meeting.
 In listed companies, this power remains even if contrary to the company constitution.
 Directors must call a meeting if requested by members holding at least five percent of the votes.

-• Notice Periods: Generally, at least 21 days’ notice must be given, with longer periods for listed companies.
+• Notice periods: Generally, at least 21 days’ notice must be given, with longer periods for listed companies.
 Exceptions may apply for AGMs and other general meetings based on prior agreements among members.